 Santa Claus concluded his remarks by announcing his trademark red outfit will no longer contain fur, and all future suits would be made from sustainably sourced material.

-As of press time, the Stevens family were eating their traditional Christmas ham dinner with a few extra cookies for dessert.
+As of press time, families all around the world were eating their traditional Christmas ham dinner with a few extra cookies for dessert.